FLWallace105/influencer_app/README.md

 		6. Remember to delete the test Influencer, the test InfluencerOrder, and the test InfluencerTracking when you are done.
 Also put the ellie_ftp production credentials back.

 ### Production
-Anytime the front end changes precompile the assets again with:
+Anytime the front end assets change precompile them again with:
 ```sh
 rake assets:precompile
 ```